Skip to content

 A section of a sphere, parameterized by signed radius.

 This parameterization is useful to represent high curvature sections including a complete half-sphere.
 However it's poorly suited to represent low curvature sections that are closer to a planar surface.
+You will also not be able to change the sign of the radius during optimization.

 In 2D, this surface is an arc of circle.
 In 3D, this surface is a section of a sphere (wikipedia call it a "spherical cap")